thedeafguy/LeekyLeaky/README.md

 # LeekyLeaky
-**This project is _NOT_ official, it only serves as an alternative to HIBP's API system.**
+**This project is _NOT_ official, it only serves as an alternative to HIBP's search tool.**
 ## About
-A simple Python script to check multiple e-mail addresses for possible breaches at once using HaveIBeenPwned's JSON response, selenium and ChromeDriver.
+A simple Python script to check multiple e-mail addresses for possible breaches at once using HaveIBeenPwned API's JSON response, selenium and ChromeDriver.
 ### Abilities
 Checking for addresses from file/arguments, checking for active Paste links
 ### Output
 Breach Title, Date and (if available) active Paste links
 ## Installation
-Download ChromeDriver according to your Chrome's version [here](https://chromedriver.storage.googleapis.com/index.html), don't forget to add it to your system's PATH!<br>
+Download ChromeDriver according to your Chrome's version [here](https://chromedriver.storage.googleapis.com/index.html) and add it to your system's PATH<br>
 Install requirements from requirements.txt<br>
 ```python
 pip install -r requirements.txt